peternickol/script.zfsbootmenu.ubuntu/README.md

 ### 2.)
 Open a terminal and determine your disk configuration then edit the script for use your specific needs

-This script has severa configurable options.
+This script has several configurable options:

 HOSTNAME is your desired hostname on the finished system.